 All agency employed mental health providers, prior to providing any services are obligated to file a complete set of fingerprints with the school district and receive clearance from the criminal background check.
 All agency employed mental health providers are also required to submit to and complete a drug screening.
 Agency employed mental health service providers will be licensed under Chapter 491 Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling.
-Agency employed mental health service providers will be master's level clinicians at a minimum and will be qualified and skilled caregivers.
+Agency employed mental health service providers will be qualified and skilled caregivers.
 These staff will be hired and supervised by the mental health agency employing them.
 Currently, Liberty County School District Contracts with the following mental health service providers:

-- School Psychologist: State of Florida Licensed School Psychologist - Advanced Behavioral Systems, Inc. D/b/a Engage Behavioral Health; Employees Board Certified Behavior Analysts and Board-Certified Assistant Behavior Analysts
+- School Psychologist: State of Florida Licensed School Psychologist - Panhandle Behavior Therapy; Employees Board Certified Behavior Analysts and Board-Certified Assistant Behavior Analysts and RBTs.